 - The router must adhere to all relevant international and national laws, including any specific restrictions governing its use in designated applications and environments. - To prevent potential injury and appliance damage, ensure compliance with regulations by using only authorized accessories.
-Unauthorized modifications or use of unapproved accessories could damage the router, violate regulations, and void the warranty. - · Do not attempt to open the router. - Caution!
-This equipment is not suitable for use in areas with children. - Ensure the power supply does not exceed 48 V DC maximum. - Avoid exposing the router to extreme ambient conditions.
+Unauthorized modifications or use of unapproved accessories could damage the router, violate regulations, and void the warranty. - · Do not attempt to open the router. - Before handling the SIM card, turn off the router and disconnect it from the power supply.

+- Caution!
+This equipment is not suitable for use in areas with children.
+Small children could swallow the SIM card. - Ensure the power supply does not exceed 48 V DC maximum. - Avoid exposing the router to extreme ambient conditions.
 Safeguard it against dust, moisture, and high temperatures. - Only deploy routers with appropriate certification and labeling in environments containing flammable or explosive materials, such as gas stations, chemical plants, or areas involving explosives.
 Users must observe restrictions pertaining to radio device usage in such settings. - When traveling by plane, switch off the router.
 Using it onboard could jeopardize flight operations, disrupt mobile networks, and potentially violate regulations.
 Non-compliance may result in telephone service suspension, cancellation, or legal repercussions. - Exercise heightened caution when operating the router near personal medical devices like cardiac pacemakers or hearing aids. - The router may cause interference when operated in close proximity to TV sets, radio receivers, or personal computers. - It's advisable to create a suitable backup of all critical settings stored in the device's memory.